KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 }
 ```

-The `print_value` prints any values passed to it.
+Next we're defining a function which prints any value passed to it to the console.
-Easy.
+We'll later be extending this method to accommodate more types.

 ```c
 Value* alloc_value(ValueType type) {